eamonn1/crossover-trial-non-app/README.md

 'THE-TWO-PERIOD-CROSS-OVER-CLINICAL-TRIAL' Based on Stephen Senn talk on youtube https://www.youtube.com/watch?v=uTrVhIwy8e8 '70 Years Old and Still Here: The Randomized Clinical Trial and its Critics - Stephen Senn'

+to do plots and also reproduce plot in Senn presentation